oracle/graal/docs/reference-manual/graalvm-updater.md

 A component may be only installed once.
 GraalVM Updater refuses to install a component if a component with the same ID is already installed.
 However, the installed component can be replaced.
-GraalVM Updater first uninstalls the component and then installs a new one.
+GraalVM Updater first uninstalls the component, and then installs a new one.

 To replace a component, use the `-r` option and the `-L` (`--local-file` or `--file`) option to treat parameters as the local filename of a packaged component:
 ```shell